unum-cloud/usearch/swift/README.md

 assert(retrieved![0] == vectorA)
 ```

-If using in a SwiftUI application, make sure to annulate the void responses:
+If using in a SwiftUI application, make sure to ignore return values where appropriate:

 ```swift
 import SwiftUI